 First off, your body will respond differently in the two scenarios giving different outcomes that may not align with your goals.
 Scientifically, eating before a workout is called fed exercise, while eating after is fasted exercise.
 Let’s have a more in-depth look at both.

-From the name, it simply means you partake in training while you haven’t consumed anything in the last eight hours or more, probably first thing in the morning.
+From the name, it simply means you partake in training while you haven’t consumed anything for a few hours, probably first thing in the morning.
 The approach has its benefits such as:

 - No substantial effect on stamina and performance, especially if it’s a short duration exercise.